 Competitions and records

 There are regional, national and international contests which test flying skill, judgement and understanding of weather conditions.
 In the 1960s New Zealand glider pilots began competing internationally.
-Recent world champions include New Zealanders Ray Lynskey (1995) and John Coutts (2003).
+New Zealanders Ray Lynskey (1995) and John Coutts (2003) have been world champions.
 World records for height, distance and speed in various categories have been set in New Zealand.